Shaboozey

-Collins Obinna Chibueze (born May 9, 1995), known professionally as Shaboozey, is an American singer and rapper.
-His music combines country, Americana and hip-hop.
+Collins Obinna Chibueze (born May 9, 1995), known professionally as Shaboozey, is an American singer.
+His music combines country, Americana, and hip-hop.
+After releasing two albums, Lady Wrangler (2018) and Cowboys Live Forever, Outlaws Never Die (2022), he gained wider recognition through his appearances on the soundtrack to Spider-Man: Into the Spider-Verse (2018) and Beyoncé's Cowboy Carter (2024).

-Following the releases of his first two albums, Lady Wrangler (2018) and Cowboys Live Forever, Outlaws Never Die (2022), Shaboozey was featured on two songs from Beyoncé's album Cowboy Carter (2024).
-He achieved commercial success with his third album, Where I've Been, Isn't Where I'm Going (2024), and its number one single "A Bar Song (Tipsy)" as well as the follow up single "Good News"; the former spent nineteen weeks atop the Billboard Hot 100, tying with Lil Nas X's "Old Town Road" as the longest running Hot 100 number one song of all time.
+His commercial breakthrough came with his third album, Where I've Been, Isn't Where I'm Going (2024), whose single "A Bar Song (Tipsy)", which spent nineteen weeks atop the Billboard Hot 100, tied with Lil Nas X's "Old Town Road" as the then-longest running Hot 100 number one song of all time.
+The follow-up single "Good News" topped the US Country Airplay chart and became a top 15 hit on the Hot 100.
+In 2025, he collaborated with Jelly Roll on "Amen", which won the Grammy Award for Best Country Duo/Group Performance.

-Throughout his career he has received seven Grammy Award nominations and has won three Billboard Music Awards, two People's Choice Country Awards and an IHeartRadio Music Award.
+He has also received three Billboard Music Awards, two People's Choice Country Awards and two iHeartRadio Music Awards.

 Early life

 Chibueze was born and raised in Woodbridge, Virginia, in the Washington metropolitan area.
-His parents are Igbo Nigerians; his father was a farmer in Nigeria who attended college in Texas.
+His parents are Igbo Nigerians; his father was a farmer in Nigeria and attended college in Texas.
+His mother is a retired nurse.
 In his childhood, he was inspired by hip-hop music videos on 106 & Park, as well as his father's cowboy style of dress and love of country music.
 For junior high, he spent two years at a boarding school in Nigeria.
 In 2013, he graduated from Gar-Field Senior High School in Woodbridge, Virginia, where he played football as a freshman.
 As a teenager, Shaboozey planned to be a novelist.
 However, by the time he graduated high school, in addition to earning money from shooting music videos and photography, he also earned "a few hundred bucks here and there" from music gigs and decided to take music more seriously.